Redsskull/weather-intelligence-system/README.md

 ## Prerequisites

-The installation requires:
+**Before running the installation script, you must have the following tools installed on your system:**

+- **Python 3.x** (with pip)
+- **Go** (latest stable version)
+- **Git** (for downloading and building Go components)

+The installation script will check for these prerequisites and exit with an error message if any are missing.

 - **On Linux/macOS:**
-  - Python 3.x
-  - Go
-  - Git
   - A Unix-like operating system (Linux/macOS)
 - **On Windows:**
   - PowerShell 5.1 or later
-  - Python 3.x
-  - Go
-  - Git

 ## What the Installation Does

 **On Linux/macOS:**
 1. Creates the installation directory at `~/.weather-intel` containing all application files
-2. Downloads the source code, builds the Go components, and stores the compiled binaries in the installation directory
+2. Downloads the source code, builds the Go components (requires Git), and stores the compiled binaries in the installation directory
 3. Creates and sets up a Python virtual environment (venv) for isolated dependencies
 4. Installs the `weather` and `weather-uninstall` commands to `~/.local/bin`
 5. The `weather` command runs the application from within the virtual environment

 **On Windows:**
 1. Creates the installation directory at `$env:USERPROFILE\.weather-intel` containing all application files
-2. Downloads the source code, builds the Go components, and stores the compiled binaries in the installation directory
+2. Downloads the source code, builds the Go components (requires Git), and stores the compiled binaries in the installation directory
 3. Creates and sets up a Python virtual environment (venv) for isolated dependencies
 4. Installs the `weather` command script to `$env:USERPROFILE\.local\bin`
 5. Automatically adds the installation directory to your user PATH environment variable